How To Get From Pula To Zadar (& Zadar to Pula)

-There are limited passenger catamaran services that run from Pula Port to Zadar Port, and vice versa, all year around.
-Times do vary slightly according to high season, low season, and off season, so do check online to avoid disappointment.
+Limited passenger catamaran services run from Pula Port to Zadar Port, and vice versa, all year around.
+Times vary slightly according to high season, low season, and off-season, so check online to avoid disappointment.
 During the high season, the catamaran leaves on Mondays, Wednesdays, Fridays, Saturdays, and Sundays.

-Cost-wise, you can expect to pay 200 Kunas during high season from Pula to Zadar, and 180 Kunas during the off season.
+Cost-wise, you can expect to pay 27 euro from Pula to Zadar during the high season and 24 euro during the off-season.

 Pula To Zadar Drive

-Hiring a car in Croatia is generally not a difficult process, and you’ll find many companies to choose from.
+Hiring a car in Croatia is generally not difficult, and you’ll find many companies to choose from.
 This means you can cut costs by shopping around.
-If you choose one of the larger companies, you could even rent a car in one location, and drop it off in another.
-However, if you’re venturing from Pula to Zadar and then back again in one break, you can simply plan how long you need and hire your car accordingly.
+If you select one of the larger companies, you could rent a car in one location and drop it off in another.
+However, if you’re venturing from Pula to Zadar and then back in one break, you can plan how long you need and hire your car accordingly.

-To drive from Pula to Zadar and back again, you have two road options.
-You can take the coast road (E65) and pass through Opatija, Rijeka and hug the coast all the way to Zadar or if time is of the essence you can take the freeway (E71) all the way.
+You have two road options to drive from Pula to Zadar and back again.
+You can take the coast road (E65) and pass through Opatija, Rijeka and hug the coast to Zadar, or if time is of the essence, you can take the freeway (E71) all the way.

-Obviously, to travel from Zadar to Pula, you simply reverse this information.
+To drive from Zadar to Pula, you reverse this information.

 Private Transfer From Zadar To Pula

-If you want to chill the hell out and not think about navigating your way the best option is to take a Zadar to Pula transfer.
-This totally takes the hassle out of travel, and you can sit back and relax, with a knowledgeable and experienced driver at the wheel.
+If you want to chill out and not think about navigating your way, the best option is to take a Zadar to Pula transfer.
+This takes the hassle out of travel, and you can sit back and relax with a knowledgeable and experienced driver at the wheel.
 The best part is you are in control of the journey, so if you want to stop, you can!

 Catching The Pula To Zadar Bus

-You can easily catch the bus from Pula to Zadar and Zadar to Pula, and this will take you just shy of seven hours.
-There are three main companies that run this route, namely Brioni Pula, Flix Bus, and Autotrans.
+You can easily catch the bus from Pula to Zadar and Zadar to Pula, which will take only seven hours.
+Three major companies run this route: Brioni Pula, Flix Bus, and Autotrans.
 They all run once daily.
-Check online for exact times, as these do change from time to time.
+Check online for exact times, as these change from time to time.

 Flights From Zadar To Pula & Pula To Zadar